RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Clarify the procedural history of the case.
       - Hodgson CJ Equity - SCNSW Appeal
     - What the original dispute was
-      - Brambles, the defendant/ appellant, and the Council, the plaintiff/ respondent, entered into a contract for the defendant to manage the plaintiff’s Solid Waste Disposal Depot
+      - Brambles, the defendant/ appellant, and the Council, the plaintiff/ respondent, entered into a contract for the defendant to manage the plaintiff's Solid Waste Disposal Depot
       - plaintiff sued the defendant in relation to the retained liquid waste fees.
         - Plaintiff won
 - Acceptance